mbade1/blue_bell_final/README.md

 # BlueBellFinal

-This Command Line Interface lets a user access information about the top 10 ice cream flavors (and brands), according to Good Housekeeping.
+This Command Line Interface lets a user access information about the top 10 ice cream flavors (and brands), according to Good Housekeeping.com.

 ## Installation